eclipse-sumo/sumo/docs/web/docs/Tools/Import/GTFS.md

 - importing the route paths from OSM.
 For this you also need the GTFS file shapes.txt and the public transport line definitions from OSM (see [ptLines output](../../Networks/Further_Outputs.md#public_transport_lines)).

+- importing the candidate stops from OSM (or anywhere else).
+This guides selection of stop locations whereas the routes will be built be fastest-path search.

 The minimal call is:

 ```